 Currey and Long were both shot at 323 Kennebec Road, where Long was found outside when police arrived.
 Powers was shot at 69 Roque Bluffs Road in Jonesboro, and Bryant-Flynn was shot at 666 Kennebec Road in Machias, according to police.

 Bonfanti has been charged with three counts of murder in connection with their deaths and with elevated aggravated assault for the shooting of Long, according to court documents.
-He is expected to make his first appearance in court in Calais at 10:30 a.m.
-Wednesday.
+He made his first appearance in court in Calais at 10:30 a.m.
+Wednesday, where Judge David Mitchell ordered Bonfanti held without bail.

 If Bonfanti is found guilty on the operating under the influence charge, it wouldn’t be his first OUI conviction.